zhe-student-tafesa/KCP_Privacy_Policy/privacy-policy.md

 Please note that the Application utilizes third-party services that have their own Privacy Policy about handling data.
 Below are the links to the Privacy Policy of the third-party service providers used by the Application:

-Google Play Services
+Google Play Services,
-Google Analytics for Firebase
+Google Analytics for Firebase,
-Firebase Crashlytics
+Firebase Crashlytics.

 The Service Provider may disclose User Provided and Automatically Collected Information: